Festivals & Events in Northern Michigan

 Polish Dinner

-Dinners include cabbage rolls, noodles, pierogies, kielbasa, kraut, mashed potatoes, vegetables, and desserts.
+Dinners include cabbage rolls, noodles, pierogies, kielbasa, kraut, mashed potatoes, vegetables, rolls, and desserts.
 Cost is $15 for adults, $5 for kids age 6-10, and under 6 eat free.
-There will also be a raffle for a goody basket and 50/50 raffles.
 St. Joseph Church Parish Hall- 205 Nicholls St., East Jordan.

 Top of Michigan Festival of Races